jittat/dsbook-concrete-to-abstract/ch2/running_time.md

 ## Best cases, worst cases, average cases

+If the algorithms take input parameters, very often their running times depend on these input parameters.

+As an example, both algorithms `product1` and `product2` runs at roughly the same speed when $$b=1$$, because the for loop is executed only once.
+This is when `product1` runs the fastest.
+If we want to analyze the running time but only consider this easy case, the result seems not very useful and even misleading.

+Since the running time can vary a lot based on the input, we have to choose the class of inputs to analyze carefully.
+Choosing cases when the algorithm perform fastest is referred to as the *best case analysis*.
+On the other hand, if we perform the analysis assuming the worst possible scenarios, this analysis is referred to as the *worst case analysis*.
+We want to be on the safe side when applying the analysis result, so we usually prefer worst case analysis of algorithm behaviors.

+It is also possible to consider typical cases.
+These type of analysis is called *average case analysis*.
+To get a precise result, we have to start with the definition of typical inputs of the algorithm, usually modeled with probability theory.
+In this course, we will not perform average cases analysis that much.

 ## Factors affecting running times

+TODO: write this section.

+Examples of factors are:

+* Factors that are unknown before implementing the algorithm
+  * Programming languages
+  * Programming style
+* Factors that are unknown even when having the code that implements the algorithm
+  * Computer hardwares
+  * Other running processes in the computers

+Therefore, if we want to analyze the algorithm as a mathematical object, we have to accept that we cannot get accurate answers, but only partial answers.

 ## Running times as functions of the input sizes